Dr Ryan McLane Book as a speaker/entertainer for your next event

-- Ryan McLane is an humanitarian team leader, disaster response worker, arctic advocate, communicable disease specialist, diplomat, leadership consultant and world traveller; he can speak clearly and engagingly on any aspect of current events, health, and leadership.
+- Dr Ryan McLane is a humanitarian team leader, disaster response worker, arctic advocate, communicable disease specialist, diplomat, leadership consultant and world traveller; he can speak clearly and engagingly on any aspect of current events, health, and leadership.

-- He is a recognised and published expert on the history of the 1918 Influenza outbreak across the globe, and was interviewed in recent months by BBC 4 and Radio New Zealand on the topic.
+- Ryan is a recognised and published expert on the history of the 1918 Influenza pandemic across the globe, and has appeared in multiple interviews, programmes, and publications on the topic.

-- Is an expert on current disease threats, emerging infectious diseases, and pandemic response.
+- Ryan is an expert on current disease threats, emerging infectious diseases, and pandemic response.
 He has received awards for his front-line work against Ebola in Sierra Leone and tuberculosis in Alaska.

 - Having served as a representative to global bodies such as the WHO, Ryan can speak to the political, cultural and economic elements of our current global health and health security crises.
-He will explain why have antibiotics stopped working and new diseases seem to emerge every week?
+He can explain the current concerns around the loss of effective antibiotics, the rise of zoonotic diseases, and the impact of climate change on global infectious disease patterns.

-- Having led teams in some of the most brutal environments on the globe Ryan understands what makes a good team, and a good leader.
+- Having led units in some of the most brutal environments on the globe, Ryan understands what makes a good team, and a good leader.
 He has used this knowledge to help clients such as Merck and the State of Alaska to develop their staff.

 - Alaska, Nigeria, Russia, Fiji, Indonesia, Sierra Leone, Guatemala, and more; Ryan's presentations are built around a career spanning the globe.